 Appendix E: Indices

-Further Resources and HELP Examples appear at the end of each chapter.
+Further Resources and Examples appear at the end of most chapters.

 "By placing the R and SAS solutions together and by covering a vast array of tasks in one book, Kleinman and Horton have added surprising value and searchability to the information in their book. … a home run, and it is a book I am grateful to have sitting, dust-free, on my shelf."

 —Robert Alan Greevy, Jr, Teaching of Statistics in the Health Sciences, Spring 2013